 We record DEXTENZA product sales net of estimated chargebacks, rebates, distribution fees and product returns.
 These deductions are generally referred to as gross-to-net deductions.
-Our total gross-to-net provisions for the three months ended March 31, 2022 and 2021 were 21.9% and 27.9%, respectively, of gross DEXTENZA product sales.
-In the first quarter of 2020, we introduced a volume-discount rebate program that primarily accounts for the change over the prior year in the gross-to-net provisions.
+Our total gross-to-net provisions for the three months ended September 30, 2022 and 2021 were 24.3% and 22.2%, respectively, of gross DEXTENZA product sales.